Multi-Factor Authentication (MFA) refers to an additional layer of security that is added to the login process.

 You will be able to choose a primary authentication method when you register, which you can change or update at any time.
+IT Services recommends using the Microsoft Authenticator app push notifications as it works internationally and provides a better user experience.
 International users should use the Microsoft Authenticator Application via their phone.
 Current options are outlined below:

 |A push notification is sent to the authenticator app on your smartphone asking you to Authenticate your log in.
 (This option is recommended for international users)